ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 We provide the code for the whole process, including **data preprocessing** (data reading, balancing, augmentation and segmentation), **model training (Aim 1)** (model evaluation, fit,  and overfitting prevention), and **external validation process (Aim 2)** (data reading, model prediction, model performance evaluation).

 We also provide the best-performing model that we have obtained, into which you can put your sensor data to get the binary results **(Aim 3)**.
-**Need to do: add the performance of the best model(acc,precision,sensitivity on training, testing and external validation)**

 In **"main_code.py"**, you can call the functions in **"GaitRecognitionFunctions.py"** for following different aims.
-**Need to do: add a picture in the end, introducing functions contained in GR with the process direction**

 ```
 import GaitRecognitionFunctions as GR